Soonad/Whitepaper/README.md

 **TODO**

+## Forall: a global repository of knowledge

+TODO: types are theorems, programs are proofs, files are papers, imports are citations.
+Forall is a both a package manager and a substitute for academic publishing, where code can be used in mathematical publications, and proofs can be used in code.

+## Phos: a smart-contract platform

+Phos is a Formality state-transition function, `phos : Event -> PhosState -> PhosState`, that interprets Trellis event stream as a cryptographic ledger and smart-contract platform.

 ## Moonad

+Moonad is an user-facing application that combines all the systems above in an unified package that just works.
+We call is an operatinig system in the sense it is capable of scheduling and running applications, but it isn't one in the traditional sense; as in, you won't be able to boot from it.
+It can be seen as a sandboxed application platform.

+Moonad uses FM-Net as its low-level machine language, Formality as its user-facing language, Forall as its package-manager and Trellis as an abstraction of the internet and online interactions and Phos as a smart-contract platform.
+By combining those with a standard type for applications, `App`, Moonad is capable of renderizing interactive online applications that users send to Forall.
+Like many operating systems, it comes with a set of built-in, essential applications, including:

+## PhosWallet

-- Sending and receiving Phos Coins (PhosWallet)
+Sending and receiving Phos Coins.

-  Phos is a state-transition function, `phos : Event -> PhosWorld -> PhosWorld`, that interprets a Unilog events stream as a cryptographic ledger and smart contract platform.
+## AppStore

-- Finding and publishing cool applications
+Finding and publishing cool applications.

+## TrellisExplorer

-- Browsing the event-log (i.e., TrellisExplorer)
+Browsing the global event-log.

+# Provit

-- Placing code/proof bounties on types (Provit)
+Placing code/proof bounties on types.

+# Forall

-- uploading and downloading files to Forall, Formality's global immutable filesystem and package namespace
+Uploading and downloading files to the package manager.

-  - save_file(name, code): saves a file on the server, returns an unique name.
-  - load_file(unique_name): loads a file from the server.
-  - load_citations(unique_name): loads the list of files that import this one.
+# Formality-IDE

+Editor, evaluator, debugger and type-checker for Formality, including interaction net visualization.

 **TODO**